Top 16 Benefits Of Zero Waste (2023)

 The modern world we live in is driven by materialism and purchasing more and more stuff.
 In general, it encourages a lot of unsustainable habits.

-I remember when I was younger, one of my ‘hobbies’ was going out with my best friend to try and buy clothes.
-Oftentimes, the items we were getting were worn a few times and left out.
+I remember when I was younger, one of my ‘hobbies’ was going out with my best friend to try and buy clothes, that we would oftentimes use just a few times.
+No bueno.

 Instead of spending hours of your free time shopping, you can find some better habits you want to incorporate into your days, like relaxing with a good book, cooking, going on a hike or a walk, swimming, doing yoga, going for a run, etc.